RealFlyPilot/mbnyc/README.md

 - Use WP Migrate DB Pro or similar tools for syncing databases

 ### Plugin Updates
-- Always test plugin updates on staging first
+- Always test plugin updates on dev first, then staging
 - Document any issues and required changes
 - Consider using Composer for plugin management

 ## Contributing

-1. Create a feature branch from `staging`
+1. Create a feature branch from `dev`
 2. Make changes locally
 3. Commit and push to GitHub
-4. Open a pull request to `staging`
+4. Open a pull request to `dev`
+5. After review and testing, merge to `dev`
+6. Create a pull request from `dev` to `staging`
-5. After review and testing, merge to `staging`
+7. After review and testing, merge to `staging`
-6. Create a pull request from `staging` to `main` for production deployment
+8. Create a pull request from `staging` to `main` for production deployment

 ## WordPress and WP Engine Specific Notes